Metnew/suicrux/README.md

 #### Is it possible to change Webpack config?

-Of course!
-Webpack universality is inspired by Razzle and intuitive.
+Of course, config is intuitive!
+Webpack universality is inspired by Razzle.

 #### SSR?